FShyamsundar/movieapp/README.md

 # Movie Hub 🎬

-A modern, responsive movie discovery application built with React and Vite, powered by The Movie Database (TMDB) API.
+A modern, responsive movie discovery application built with React and Vite, powered by The Open Movie Database (OMDB) API.

 ## Features